Moyi-Li/Video_Game_Analysis/README.md

-# Project Title:
-The Anatomy of Video Games: A Comprehensive Analysis of the Video Game Industry
+# Industry Video Game Analysis

 ## Project Setup
 To run this project, you need to have a platform to run Python 3.10 code